Nonye2K3/chia/Beginners-Guide.md

 This is where you create plots.
 The accepted plot size starts at 101 GiB each.
 Called a k32 - 101 GiB/109 GB plot.

 - *GiB* : is gibibytes and the old school way computers measured space.
 The new hotness - especially from hard drive manufacturers - is to measure in gigabytes.
-Since gigabytes are based on 1000 and gibibytes are based on 1024, GiB is always 1.024 times larger than GB.
+Since gigabytes are based on 1000 and gibibytes are based on 1024, GB is always 1.074 times larger than GiB.

 - *When you plot* : Your computer creates these large 101 GiB files (approx 101 gigs).
 Inside are large tables (like excel sheets) where each cell has a random pointer to another cell in the table.
 This is what the computer is doing, and why it takes so long to create the plot.
 It is running calculations and putting the “answers” in these millions of cells.
 The expected life for a k32 plot to be eligible on mainnet is about 7 to 15 years, for now.
 You can think of each plot as a collection of bingo cards, which have a chance of winning blocks.